If you have any questions that we have not answered, just ask us and we will answer it for you.

 Which adventure is recommended for a first-time cyclist?

-We usually recommend the Nova Scotia: South Shore & Fundy Bike; the Prince Edward Island: Confederation Trail Bike; or the Quebec: Bas Saint Laurent adventures, because of the quiet roads, comparatively gentle terrain, and friendly inns.
-There are also some trips that follow abandoned railbeds - no traffic, easy terrain, and bicycle friendly.
+We usually recommend the Nova Scotia: South Shore & Fundy Bike; the Prince Edward Island: Sideroads Bike; or the Quebec: Bas Saint Laurent adventures, because of the quiet roads, comparatively gentle terrain, and friendly inns.
+There are also some trips that follow abandoned railbeds, Prince Edward Island: Confederation Trail Bike, or canal pathways, France: Bordeaux to Carcassonne Bike - no traffic, easy terrain, and bicycle friendly.
 If you tell us more about yourself, we can recommend the best fit for you.

-Just how hard is a challenging tour such as your Viking Bike & Hike tour?
+Just how hard is a challenging tour such as your Viking Bike tour?

 I am bringing my own bike with me, in a plastic bike transport box.
 What can I do with the box while I am on tour with you?
 Will my guides assist me with unpacking and preparing it for my tour?